bellayunbai/bellayunbai.github.io/index.md

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.<br>
+Here is **Yun Bai (Bella, 白云)**.<br>

-I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
-I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
-Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
-Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>
+I am currently working as an Assistant Professor in Intelligent Transportation Thrust, at the Hong Kong University of Science and Technology (HKUST) (Guangzhou).
+Prior to joining HKUST(GZ), I was an Assistant Research Professor at the Center for Advanced Infrastructure and Transportation (CAIT) at Rutgers University.
+I obtained my B.S. in Civil Engineering and General Engineering from Zhejiang University in 2008, and Ph.D. in Civil Engineering from University of Illinois at Urbana-Champaign in 2013.
+I also had one and half year of postdoctoral research experience in the Industrial Engineering (IE) Department at UIUC, as well as one year industrial intern experience at Caterpillar Inc.

+My research applies state-of-the-art AI technologies and interdisciplinary methodologies in the domain of civil & transportation engineering to address multi-modal transportation systems modeling and infrastructure management.
+She is specialized in data analytics and operations research to build mathematical models and algorithms, as well as data platform and decision support tool development.
+I am currently serving as an invited member of the TRB AT030 (Standing Committee of Agricultural and Food Transportation).

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
-Feel free to reach out to me at - hc663 [at] cam.ac.uk
+Feel free to reach out to me at - bella.yunbai [at] gmail.com

 ---